TOP TEN(ISH) MOMENTS FROM PULPFEST 2025

 Interview: Douglas Klauba

 Today I chat with artist Douglas Klauba.
 An award-winning illustrator, Douglas Klauba was born and raised in Chicago, and is a graduate of the American Academy of Art.
 His paintings have been included in the art annuals of Spectrum: The Best in Contemporary Fantastic Art, the Society of Illustrators, and Imagine FX magazine.
-His artwork has graced the covers of books from Edgar Rice Burroughs Inc. (Tarzan Trilogy, Untamed Pellucidar, Tarzan and the Valley of Gold, The Girl from Hollywood Centennial Edition, and Tarzan and the Forest of Stone), Flinch!
+His artwork has graced the covers and interiors of books from Edgar Rice Burroughs Inc. (Tarzan Trilogy, Untamed Pellucidar, Tarzan and the Valley of Gold, The Girl from Hollywood Centennial Edition, and Tarzan and the Forest of Stone), Flinch!
 Books (the Midnight Guardian series), and Craig McDonald’s Zana O’Savin Doc Savage pastiches.

 Hi Doug!
 Thanks for taking some time to chat.